megasuperlexa/audiobook-convert/README.md

 2. Running the script.

-Move all `.mp3` files to be combined and converted into `input/`, add album cover (optional) - any .png file, if no files found then cover is taken from mp3.
+Move all `.mp3` files to be combined and converted into `input/` (1-level folders supported too), add album cover (optional) - any .png file, if no files found then cover is taken from mp3.
 From the root folder of the repository, run:
 ```shell
 sudo chmod +x convert.sh